DravaMmonk/COMP90042_2026/README.md

 1. In his first paper on the matter, he estimated that global temperature would rise by around 5 to 6 °C (9.0 to 10.8 °F) if the quantity of CO 2 was doubled.
 2. The 1990 IPCC First Assessment Report estimated that equilibrium climate sensitivity to a doubling of CO2 lay between 1.5 and 4.5 °C (2.7 and 8.1 °F), with a "best guess in the light of current knowledge" of 2.5 °C (4.5 °F).

 It should not be difficult to see that the claim is not supported by the evidence passages, and assuming the source of the evidence is reliable, such a claim is misleading.

+### Task Description

-The challenge of the project is to develop an automated fact-checking system where, given a claim, the goal is to find related evidence passages from a knowledge source and classify whether the claim is supported by the evidence.
+The goal of this project is to develop an automated fact-checking system.
+Given a claim, your system must:

+1. **Retrieve** the most relevant evidence passages from a corpus (the *knowledge source* - evidence.json), and
+2. **Classify** the claim based on the retrieved evidence into one of the following labels:
+   `{SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}`

+To build a successful system, it must be able to retrieve the correct set of evidence passages and classify the claim correctly.

 More concretely, you will be provided a list of claims and a corpus containing a large number evidence passages (the “knowledge source”), and your system must: (1) search for the most related evidence passages from the knowledge source given the claim; and (2) classify the status of the claim given the evidence in the following 4 classes: {SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}.
 To build a successful system, it must be able to retrieve the correct set of evidence passages and classify the claim correctly.

 Besides system implementation, you must also write a report that describes your fact-checking system, e.g. how the retrieval and classification components work, the reason behind the choices you made and the system’s performance.
 We hope that you will enjoy the project.
 To make it more engaging, **we will run the task as a leaderboard (participation is optional; more details below)**.
 You will be competing with other students in the class.
 The following sections give more details on the data format, system evaluation, grading scheme and use of the leaderboard.
 Your assessment will be graded based on your report, and your code.

+### Project Components
 You are provided with several files for the project:
 * [train-claims,dev-claims].json: JSON files for the labelled training and development set;
 * [test-claims-unlabelled].json: JSON file for the unlabelled test set;
-* evidence.json: JSON file containing a large number of evidence passages (i.e. the “knowledge source”);
 * dev-claims-baseline.json: JSON file containing predictions of a baseline system on the development set;
+* evidence.json: JSON file containing a number of evidence passages (i.e. the “knowledge source”);
 * eval.py: Python script to evaluate system performance (see “Evaluation” below for more details).

+### Data Format
 For the labelled claim files (train-claims.json, dev-claims.json), each instance contains the claim ID, claim text, claim label (one of the four classes: {SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}), and a list of evidence IDs.
 The unlabelled claim file (test-claims-unlabelled.json) has a similar structure, except that it only contains the claim ID and claim text.
 More concretely, the labelled claim files has the following format:

 ```